jcac2000/Juice-Shop/README.md

 <strong>1.
 Event Interception (addEventListener)</strong>

 By default, HTML forms try to send data via the URL (GET request) and refresh the page.
-This behavior is modified using $${\color{red}e.preventDefault()} \space$$ to keep the credentials out of the browser history and to run the security validation process.
-Both email and password information are obtained using document.getElementById().value function from input fields.
+This behavior is modified using ${\color{red}e.preventDefault()}\space$ in order to keep the credentials out of the browser history and to run the security validation process.
+Both email and password data are obtained using document.getElementById().value function from input fields.

 <strong>2.
 Client-Side Validation Logic</strong>
 This is the first line of defense.
 It isn’t meant to stop a hacker (since a hacker can bypass the browser), but it is meant to ensure Data Integrity.